What is Y Time?

 - Parents must remain in the facility while child is signed into our care.

-- Each Child is allowed to be registered for one " Block" a week.
+- Each Child is allowed to be registered for one time slot per day.

 - The parent signing in must have a mobile phone with them so they can receive text alerts as needed.